Deconstructed Hypercharge: A Natural Model of Flavour: Introduction

-In this paper we develop a UV complete model of flavour based on the DH gauge symmetry, using naturalness as a guiding principle.
+In this paper we develop a fully renormalizable model of flavour based on the DH gauge symmetry, using naturalness as a guiding principle.
+In particular, following the philosophy of `finite naturalness'~\cite{Farina:2013mla}, we demand that the calculable finite loop corrections to $m_h^2$ are not greater than $(1\text{~TeV})^2$, which is the scale of the little hierarchy problem indicated by current experimental data.
 The low-energy phenomenology of our DH model is dominated by a single $Z'$ gauge boson, which has highly chiral and flavour non-universal couplings to the SM fermions.
-We remark that the symmetry breaking structure is in fact equivalent to that of the ``third family hypercharge ($Y_3$) model", introduced by Allanach and one of us in~\cite{Allanach:2018lvl} and developed in~\cite{Allanach:2019iiy,Allanach:2021bbd,Davighi:2021oel,Allanach:2021gmj,Allanach:2021kzj,Allanach:2022bik}, up to a linear field redefinition and a compensating (large) shift of the kinetic mixing angle~\cite{Greljo:2021npi}.\footnote{The $Y_3$ model was originally introduced as a possible $Z'$ explanation of the LFUV observed in the $b\to s \ell\ell$ system, for which the evidence has gone away with recent LHCb data~\cite{LHCb:2022qnv} (even though discrepancies in $b\to s\mu\mu$ transitions remain). } The origin of the light Yukawas in these phenomenological $Z'$ models was never studied, and for the purposes of explaining flavour the DH ``basis choice" (with zero kinetic mixing) is more natural.
+We remark that the symmetry breaking structure is in fact equivalent to that of the ``third family hypercharge ($Y_3$) model", introduced by Allanach and one of us in~\cite{Allanach:2018lvl} and developed in~\cite{Allanach:2019iiy,Allanach:2021bbd,Davighi:2021oel,Allanach:2021gmj,Allanach:2021kzj,Allanach:2022bik}, up to a linear field redefinition and a compensating (large) shift of the kinetic mixing angle~\cite{Greljo:2021npi}.\footnote{The $Y_3$ model was originally introduced as a possible $Z'$ explanation of the LFUV observed in the $b\to s \ell\ell$ system, for which the evidence has gone away with recent LHCb data~\cite{LHCb:2022qnv} (even though discrepancies in $b\to s\mu\mu$ transitions remain).
+Various other $Z'$ models with $U(2)^n$ accidental symmetries have also been studied, based on different charge assignments, for example in Refs.~\cite{Falkowski:2015zwa,Calibbi:2019lvs,Alguero:2022est}. } The origin of the light Yukawas in these phenomenological $Z'$ models was never studied, and for the purposes of explaining flavour the DH ``basis choice" (with zero kinetic mixing) is more natural.